Introduction to Artificial Intelligence Ethics

 As human beings we also chose as per individuals’ choices like clothing/ style/ food and type of people we want to be friends with, we see merits and demerits when choosing a life partner, some belief in bloodline and others in caste/status.
 So the moral of human beings is diversified.

-But on the basis of what parameters we chose for our morals are not specifically defined, and as we built AI systems, it also learns from the data we provide.
+Based on what parameters we chose for our morals are not specifically defined, and as we built AI systems, it also learns from the data we provide.
 Now understand the chronology here, when we feed Terabytes of data to AI systems (from we mean all human beings knowingly or unknowingly continuously feeding data to Google search Engine/ Alexa and other applications).
 It cannot be supervised like what data we should feed how much we feed, and AI deep learning algorithm is very complex and keeps on learning.
 The reinforcement learning, yes it improves model, but it certainly on the data that we provide.

 These lead us to the idea of AI ethics – which is nothing but, the moral principles of individual or group which govern the actions of, or in our case, it is AI systems or AI human robots.
 We can say that Artificial Intelligence is just not technology, but it affects common human beings and defining ethics for AI are also important.